 Where is Madeira Island?

-I often get asked not only where is Madeira, but what is Madeira.
+I often get asked where is Madeira, and what is Madeira.
 So, today, I bring you the answer to help you find it, and I hope it can help you find the best flight to visit us someday.

 Indeed, the Madeira Islands are closer to the African Continent than to the European Continent itself:

 - 700 km (434 miles) west of Morocco, Africa;

 - 850 km (528 miles) southwest of mainland Portugal and the European mainland;

 - 1000 km (621 miles) southwest of Lisbon, Portugal.

 It is less than a four-hour flight from London or Paris and about a four-hour flight from Germany.

 Madeira refers to both the volcanic archipelago (Arquipélago da Madeira) in the east of the North Atlantic and the Portuguese island of Madeira.
 In addition, Madeira is a fortified wine of the same name produced on the island, which will be the subject of another post.

 In short, when we talk about Madeira, we are talking about an archipelago, an island, and the wine produced there.